How to Install Odoo on Ubuntu

 exit

-9. Create the odoo.conf file using the nano text editor:
+9. Create the odoo.conf file with the nano text editor:

 sudo nano /etc/odoo.conf